-2.3 Existing Facilities
+2.2 Existing Facilities

-Annually, facility owners, operators, or tenants at existing facilities shall review whether it handles Hazardous Materials, Petroleum Products, or Fuels, and determine whether the requirements of CWFPP apply:
+Annually, facility owners, operators, or tenants3 at existing facilities shall review whether it handles Hazardous Materials, Petroleum Products, or Fuels, and determine whether the requirements of WHPA apply:

-- 1) Review Hazardous Material Inventory completed pursuant to methods described in Section 5.1 Annual Hazardous Material Inventory Report. - 2) A determination of the quantity of Hazardous Materials or Fuels inventoried as provided in subsection (1) above shall be completed pursuant to Section 1.3.1, 1.3.2, and Section 1.4. - 3) If the determination made in subsection (2), above indicates that the quantity of any Hazardous Materials or Fuels exceed the thresholds defined in Table 1, the facility is subject to the applicable requirements of Section 3- Requirements and Recommendations. - 4) The onsite functional area(s) defined in Section 3.2 used for the storage, handling, use, or transportation of Hazardous Materials or Fuels that exceed the thresholds defined in Table 1, but do not conform with the applicable requirements of Section 3 are considered to be non-conforming use(s) at the time they become subject to the requirements of Section 3. - 5) The timeframe(s) that the onsite non-conforming use(s) are required to comply with the functional requirements pursuant to Section 3 are defined in Table 2.
+- 1) Review Hazardous Material Inventory completed pursuant to methods described in Section 5.1 Annual Hazardous Material Inventory Report. - 2) A Determination of the quantity of Hazardous Materials or Fuels inventoried as provided in subsection (1) above shall be completed pursuant to Section 1.3.1, 1.3.2, and Section 1.4. - 3) If the determination made in subsection (2), above indicates that the quantity of any Hazardous Materials or Fuels exceed the thresholds defined in Table 1, the facility is subject to the applicable requirements of Section 3- Requirements and Recommendations. - 4) The onsite functional area(s) defined in Section 3.2 used for the storage, handling, use, or transportation of Hazardous Materials or Fuels that exceed the thresholds defined in Table 1, but do not conform with the applicable requirements of Section 3 are considered to be non-conforming use(s) at the time they become subject to the requirements of Section 3. - 5) Within 60 days of determining that an existing facility has non-conforming use(s) as defined in (4), above, the owner, operator, or tenant must (a) remedy all non-conforming use(s) or (b) submit a Compliance Plan to the City that details how the facility will correct its non-conforming uses.
+The Compliance Plan must establish a reasonable timeframe for correcting all non-conforming uses or the implementation of alternative storage, handling, use, transportation, or containment practices that are capable of satisfying the requirements of Section 3.
+If a development permit is necessary to remedy non-conforming use(s), the facility must also follow the applicable requirements of